 #8 Delivering quality

 As far as agility is concerned, customer satisfaction is also an issue linked to quality assurance, which is fundamental to boost client loyalty since it represents an actual competitive advantage for an organization.
-Adopting a quality assurance process allows companies to work more efficiently and make sure that projects are accomplished in time, in order to meet the implementation deadlines.
+Adopting a quality assurance process allows companies to work more efficiently and make sure that projects are accomplished in time, in order to meet the implementation deadlines while also complying with standards.
 Moreover, this process goes strengthening customer relationships.
-For this purpose, an agile approach provides a guideline of good practices to ensure software quality throughout the processes, from the editing of « user stories » to the final delivery.
+For this purpose, an agile approach provides a set of good practices to ensure software quality throughout the whole process, from the editing of « user stories » to the final delivery.
+Actually, based on customers’ experience, agile approaches provide manufacturers with undeniable business benefits… proving once again that agile and compliant is both achievable and valuable.

 #9 Enabling team improvement loop